aeraglyx/website/content/blog/keyboard-layout.md

      spc    rep
 ```

-Main differences compared to regular Graphite/Gallium is the `ae` column swap, `y` on pinky and `v` on the right side.
-One way to look at it is Gallium base + Pine v4 elements on the right side.
+Main differences compared to regular Graphite/Gallium are the `ae` column swap, `y` on pinky and `v` on the right side.
+One way to look at it is a Gallium base + some Pine v4 elements on the right side.

-After nearly a year, here are my thoughts:
+Over half a year later, here are my thoughts:

 ### The Good